renatabiniek/writing-room/README.md

 * add an online booking option to allow the users book events directly via the site
 * expand the events schedule section so that each event has its own description
-* add a new page where the best stories written by Writing Room members are published
+* add a new page where the best stories written by Writing Room members are published and group members can interact with
 * add a new page with reading list for Mindful Reader Bookclub including blurbs
 * hamburger menu which collapses navigation menu links on smaller screen sizes
 * create a custom logo for the site and add it to the navbar